- What is an ectopic pregnancy?

 Also known as conservative or wait-and-see management, expectant management involves waiting to see if the ectopic pregnancy tissue passes out of the cervix on its own, instead of undergoing immediate treatment.

 Expectant management is only offered as an option in some cases of very early diagnosis.
-Candidates should:
+Candidates for expectant management of ectopic pregnancy should:

 - Show signs that the ectopic pregnancy is resolving, such as declining beta-human chorionic gonadotropin (β-HCG) levels